Spurgeon Gems on Death and Dying

 The Lord will give dying grace in dying moments.

-We do not die-but only sleep to wake in eternity!
+We do not die--but only wake in eternity!

 God has fixed the hour of our death.